jameslafa/redi_free_wifi_rails/README.md

 }
 ````

-From now on, rails will return us a string with the right category even if it stores the value as an integer.
+From now on, rails will return a string with the right category even if it stores the value as an integer.

 ````ruby
 venue = Venue.new(category: 1)